 If your plan provides out-of-network benefits and you want to use insurance, I am an out-of-network provider.
 This means I work for you and not your insurance provider.
 Payment is still expected at each session, but I will be happy to provide a diagnostic receipt for you to submit to your provider.
 You may then receive partial reimbursement for counseling after meeting your insurance deductible.
 You’ll want to make sure you ask questions of your company and thoroughly understand the provisions of your particular mental health plan.
 If you are interested in exploring this topic further you may want to read my more in-depth post on using insurance in my blogpost dated May 31, 2012.

 Getting started is easy!
 Simply tab over to “Starting” at the top of this page.
 So we have more time to talk at your first visit, you can even print an intake form that can be filled out ahead of time to bring with you.
 If you have any additional questions, just call me at 314.249.5444, or send me an email through the Contacts page of this website.

 What does therapy cost?

-Call me for a current rate quote.
+My current fee is $150 for a 45-50 minute session of couples or individual counseling.
+If you are contracting with me for Discernment Counseling, the first session is done at $300 for the double session (couple and individual portion).
+Subsequent Discernment Counseling sessions are $225 for the 75 minute sessions with a limit of 4.
+Pre-marital assessment counseling is done in 4 sessions for a total package of $525.
 A portion of my practice is devoted to providing for clients with financial needs.
-Unless prior arrangements are made, clients pay by cash, check or charge at the beginning or end of each session.
+Unless prior arrangements are made, clients pay by cash, check or charge at the end of each session.
+You will be asked to put in a credit card number securely in my practice management system.
 Major credit cards and most health savings account cards are accepted for your convenience.